 The Contractor will be working on several streets throughout Prairie Village on the same day so we cannot tell you exactly what time the crew will begin on your street.
 The first street they work on will be at 8:00 a.m.
 After completing that street, they will move to others and will stop Micro Surfacing very early in the afternoon to allow the streets time to dry before the end of the workday.
 Please keep in mind that weather is a factor in the schedule and drying time.
 The material is very sensitive to water so the weather is monitored closely for pop-up storms.

 There are two very important issues at hand with micro surface:

 - It is sensitive to water.
 Please turn off your sprinkler systems the day of the scheduled Micro Surfacing.

 - Driving on the surface is not permitted until the micro surface is cured; for this reason the street must be closed for the day.
 Any one driving around the barricades or driving on the street prior to it being opened may be subject to damages.

-Be on the lookout for changeable message boards and orange flyers to let you know when the micro surface is scheduled for your street.
+Be on the lookout for changeable message boards and orange flyers 48 hours prior to work starting to let you know when the micro surface is scheduled for your street.

 Crack Seal is a hot applied flexible rubberized sealant used to seal cracks in the pavement to prevent water from entering the base and sub-grade.
 Sealing cracks and joints extends the service life of the pavement.
 Streets will not have to be closed for crack sealing; therefore no notification will be given.
 Crack Seal is completed in the fall when the cracks have had time to expand to allow the material to enter the cracks entirely.
 We anticipate the Crack Seal Program to begin in late October.